 6.2 Social, economic, implications include, but are not limited to, adverse impacts on communities caused by the manufacture and use of the substance, whether certain economic structures or scales are favored by the use of the processing aid; and the historical use of the additive or processing aid in traditional products.

 6.3 Consumer perceptions of the compatibility of additives and processing aids shall be taken into account.
-Any additives and processing aids shall respect consumer preferences and be accepted by organic consumers.
-An input might be reasonably considered by consumers to be incompatible with organic production in situations where there is scientific uncertainty about the impact of the substance on the environment or human health.
-Inputs should respect the general opinion of consumers about what is natural and organic, e.g. genetic engineering is neither natural nor organic.
+An input might be reasonably considered to be incompatible with organic production in situations where there is scientific uncertainty about the impact of the substance on the environment or human health.
+Inputs should respect the general opinion of consumers about what is natural and organic.

 APPENDIX 2: FERTILIZERS AND SOIL CONDITIONERS